Easy and Delicious Einkorn Blueberry Crisp Recipe

 • Einkorn Flour: I used all purpose einkorn flour (Jovial Foods brand).

-• Rolled Oats: You’ll need them for the crumble topping!
+• Rolled Oats: I used sprouted rolled oats in this crisp.
+Sprouted oats add extra nutrition, along with great texture in the crumble topping.
 Quick oats will also work in a pinch.

 a labeled ingredient photo of ingredients needed to make einkorn blueberry crisp